 There is single daily direct minivan service from Kratie to Don Det which you can book online.

-This service is 14 seat minibus.
+- This service uses a 14 seat minibus.

 Buy Tickets to Don Det